 Lastly, our recommendations should not be taken as a blanket statement of what's good or suggest that everything that didn't make it in a given category is bad, and there will be reasons to choose one product over another depending on listener preference or use case.
 With that said, what follows is our headphone buying guide of 2022 to help you pick the right headphones for you.

 If your primary use case is sitting at home in a secluded environment, congratulations, the best headphone experiences are available to you.
 Specifically, you’re able to dive into the world of open-back audiophile headphones.
-If, however, you’re considering a headphone for the office, to take with you on-the-go, for travel or any other portable situation, you will need to look at either closed-back headphones or in-ear headphones.

 Open-back Headphones: As the name suggests, open-back headphones aren’t suitable for noisy environments because they let sound in and out.
 This means that your neighbors will hear your music, and you’ll hear them talking loudly on their phones (or imagine any other situation here).
 The benefit of open-back headphones is that they don’t generally incur the acoustic challenges of closing off the back of the cup.
 This can create resonances that then go back into the ear, leading to less than desirable tonality concessions.
 In short, open-back headphones have the potential to sound significantly better than closed-back headphones.